ncatlab/nlab-content/pages/9230.md

   \end{aligned}
 $$

-Here the first "dumbbell diagram" summand corresponds to the Feynman diagram
+Here the first summand corresponds to the "dumbbell" Feynman diagram of the form

 <img src="http://ncatlab.org/nlab/files/dumbbellFeynmanDiagramm.png" width="200" >

-and the second "theta diagram" summand corresponds to the Feynman diagram of the form
+and the second summand corresponds to the "theta" Feynman diagram of the form

 <img src="http://ncatlab.org/nlab/files/thetaFeynmanDiagramm.png" width="200">.